A Look at the Future of Home-Based Education

 sitting in as an observer during video conversations with teachers

-conducting consultations with group of students.
+conducting consultations with a group of students.

-Because online learning and online education may obliterate lot of human emotions, empathizing with others becomes difficult, but necessary,
+Because online learning and online education may obliterate a lot of human emotions, empathizing with others becomes difficult, but necessary,

 when training people in this triangle of parent-teacher-student engagement.